 When it comes to pumpkin desserts, cupcakes have to be my favorite.
-Pumpkin purée makes cakes extra moist and the pumpkin pie spice in these cupcakes is so prevalent you just can’t say no. Top each pumpkin cupcake with cream cheese frosting and you have the perfect fall dessert!
+Pumpkin purée makes cakes extra moist and the pumpkin pie spice in these cupcakes is so prevalent you just can’t say no. Top each pumpkin cupcake with cream cheese frosting (it’s the same recipe I use for my apple spice cake) and you have the perfect fall dessert!

-Why this recipe works: Pumpkin spice cupcakes have pumpkin puree, brown sugar and pumpkin pie spice for the ultimate pumpkin flavor.
-The cinnamon cream cheese frosting complements the cupcake’s flavor palette perfectly.
+Pumpkin cupcakes have pumpkin puree, brown sugar and pumpkin pie spice for the ultimate pumpkin flavor.
+The best frosting for pumpkin cupcakes is cinnamon cream cheese frosting.
+It complements the cupcakes’ flavor palette perfectly.

 - Preheat oven to 350 F. Line a muffin pan with paper liners.

 - Whisk together the dry ingredients—flour, baking powder, baking soda, salt and pumpkin pie spice.

 - Beat together wet ingredients—pumpkin puree, brown sugar, melted butter, eggs and vanilla.

 - Add wet ingredients to dry ingredients and stir just until combined.

 - Bake cupcakes for 20 minutes and cool completely before frosting.

 - Beat together cream cheese and butter until light and fluffy.
 Add confectioners’ sugar and cinnamon, then mix until combined.
 Add vanilla and mix until incorporated.